 Korean, Chinese, and Japanese ideographs use 3-byte or 4-byte sequences.

-utf8 character set is the same in MySQL
+utf8 character set in MySQL has these

 No support for supplementary characters (BMP characters only).

-A maximum of three bytes per multi-byte character.
+A maximum of three bytes per multibyte character.

 Exactly the same set of characters is available in

-is, they have the same repertoire.
+they have the same repertoire.